PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Ruff and syntax validation.
 The exporter shrank by another 27 lines.
 No model conversion or inference was run.

+Constant-buffer alias shape and broadcast-permutation decisions now live in the Torch-free `pytorch_constant_alias_policy.py` owner.
+Trailing-axis and rank-four channel aliases, declared layout preference, and intentional singleton broadcast preservation retain their existing behavior.
+All three moved function ASTs match checkpoint `0e829d2` exactly; two direct policy contracts and the focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 162 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-